Head shots of Lorrie Morgan, Johnny Cash and Emmylou Harris

 Jemal Countess/WireImage

-Stevie Nicks' poetic reckoning with personal and professional forks in the road makes sense as a ready-made country hit —a No. 2 single, to be exact— when filtered through The Chicks' multi-part harmonies.
+Stevie Nicks' 'Landslide', with it's poetic reckoning of his personal and professional forks in the road, makes sense as a ready-made country hit —a No. 2 single, to be exact— when filtered through The Chicks' multi-part harmonies.
 But did you know that The Chicks' version outperformed Fleetwood Mac's 1975 original on the pop charts?
 The Chicks scored a No. 7 crossover hit on the all-genre Billboard Hot 100, while the Fleetwood Mac original stalled at No. 51.
 In addition, "Landslide" became The Chicks' lone Adult Contemporary No. 1.

 "Hurt," Johnny Cash